Planning and managing a supplement feeding program

-To carry out a cost-effective supplementation program there are five key things to determine first:
+To carry out a cost-effective supplement feeding program there are five key things to determine first:

 - What level of performance is required from the targeted group?
 Is it:

 b. production, and what level of production (e.g. 0.2kg per day or 0.5kg per day)?

 - What will be the nutritional requirements to achieve desired performance?
 Nutritional requirements will depend on the level of performance required (maintenance or production).
 It is essential to determine what nutrients are going to limit animals reaching the desired performance target.
 For more information see Nutrient requirements of beef cattle.

 - What level of nutrients is the pasture supplying?
 The most accurate way to assess the diet quality the pasture is supplying is to use a tool called NIRS.
 NIRS estimates the diet quality of grazing cattle in terms of protein and energy.
 For more information see Assessing pasture diet quality (NIRS).

 - What is the level of nutrition required to correct the nutrient shortfall?
 This is the difference between what cattle need (requirements) to meet desired level of performance and what the pasture is supplying.
 It is important to firstly supply the nutrient that is most limiting, generally the limiting nutrient is what the cattle will be most deficient in.
 This could be protein, energy, phosphorus or other minerals and vitamins.

 - How cost-effective is the supplement given expected cattle performance.
 For more information see Costing supplements.

 What nutrients limit cattle performance?